Best thing about Bovada:

 That's a long-term average.
 In the short term, your loss will likely be a little higher, because you'll probably have to play for a long time before you hit the jackpot.
 For more on this, see my separate article on average loss.

-Figuring out the payback from the slot points
+Figuring out the RTP from the slot points

 Steve Bourie came up with a clever way to figure a machine's payback based on how many slot points are earned for a certain amount of play.
-This works only at casinos which award points based on the exact payback of a machine; casinos usually give points based on how much money is run through the machine, regardless of what its payback is.
+This works only at casinos which award points based on the exact RTP of a machine; casinos usually give points based on how much money is run through the machine, regardless of what its RTP is.

 Play slots online